 Using Confluence pages to make and work on contracts

 Confluence is an intuitive, user-friendly platform for creating and collaborating on documents.
-It comes with many of the features you’d expect from a word processor, such as basic text formatting and the ability to change text color and alignment, and add images, tables, links, and bullet points.
-Most importantly for collaboration on contracts, you can do live collaborative editing like in Google Docs or make suggestions as to changes using inline comments.
+It comes with many of the features you’d expect from a word processor, such as basic text formatting and the ability to change text color and alignment, and add images, links, and bullet points.
+Most importantly for contracts, you can do live collaborative editing like in Google Docs or make suggestions as to changes using inline comments.

 Unlike most word processors, Confluence pages come pre-formatted.
 It deliberately doesn’t give you options for paragraphing and line spacing, nor font type and size aside from the paragraph and heading text types.
 These might be seen as limitations, but it’s because it’s designed to be a company-wide documentation repository, with all the documents contained therein having a similar look and feel.
 Heaven forbid you have someone doing all their documentation double-spaced in Times New Roman, another writing everything single-spaced in Comic Sans. *shiver*

-The power of contract templates in Confluence
+Contract templates in Confluence

 Collaborating on contracts with external parties

 Creating contracts in Confluence is going to involve collaborating with other teams and indeed other parties to the contract.
 It’s likely that other parties to the contract aren’t going to have access to your Confluence instance.